Steiner Type Packing Problems in Digraphs: A Survey: Strong subgraph packing problem

 \section{Strong subgraph packing problem}

 As shown in the following two former subsections, we will introduce the complexity for the decision version of {\sc ISSP} or/and {\sc ASSP} on general digraphs, semicomplete digraphs, symmetric digraphs and Eulerian digraphs.
-Inapproximability results on {\sc ISSP} and {\sc ASSP} will be mentioned.
-The last subsection is about another connectivity on digraphs, strong subgraph connectivity, which is related to strong subgraph packing problem.
+Inapproximability results on {\sc ISSP} and {\sc ASSP} will also be mentioned in this section.
+In the final subsection, we will introduce two related topics: the first one concerns Kriesell's conjecture and its extension in strong subgraph packing problem, and another one is about strong subgraph connectivity on digraphs, which is related to strong subgraph packing problem.